 Types of Crowns

 There are several kinds of crowns.
-Your dentist will help you choose the best type based on the tooth’s location, your bite, your goals, and your budget.
+Dr. Gartner will help you choose the best type based on the tooth’s location, your bite, your goals, and your budget.

-• Full metal crowns (gold or other alloys): Metal crowns are extremely strong and long-lasting.
+- Full metal crowns (gold or other alloys): Extremely strong and long-lasting.
 They are great for molars that do most of the chewing.
 They do not chip, but they are not tooth-colored, so they are less common for front teeth.

 Some crowns are made in a dental lab and take about 1-2 weeks to return.
 Others are same-day crowns made in the office using digital scans and milling machines.
 Both options can deliver excellent results.
 What matters most is proper diagnosis, precise preparation, and a crown that fits your bite well.